multiversx/multiversx-improvement-documents/proposals/economicsV2.md

 The network aims for a 10× expansion in liquidity, 10× network revenue and 10× token demand in the next cycle.
 Current float is high, usage moderate, and institutional connectivity limited.
 The new model is designed to transition from status-quo to growth-momentum.
 By aligning incentives for stakers, builders and institutional partners, the model seeks to lock supply, stimulate usage and create recurring demand.

+Here’s a detailed overview of the entire economics model: [The MultiversX Economic Evolution](extended/economicsV2.md)
 ## **2\.
 The Core Proposal: A Shift to a Growth-Oriented Economy**

 We propose a comprehensive overhaul of the economic engine through four core pillars: